stuarteberg/graph-tool/doc/demos/inference/inference.rst

 correlation between the nodes (which are ignored here) will yield smaller entropy values.

-A more elaborate assumption is called the `Bethe approximation` [mezard-information-2009]_, and takes into account the correlation between adjacent nodes in the network,
+A more accurate assumption is called the `Bethe approximation` [mezard-information-2009]_, and takes into account the correlation between adjacent nodes in the network,